Muzietto/vagrantfiles-dockerfiles/README.md

 # vagrantfiles-dockerfiles
-A collection various Vagrant- and Dockerfile's
+A collection of various Vagrant- and Dockerfile's